Ted Osius: Career

 Osius joined the U.S. Foreign Service in 1989.
 Osius' first assignment was in Manila, from 1989 to 1991.
 Other early assignments included Vatican City and the United Nations.

 In 1996, Osius was among the first U.S. diplomats to work in Vietnam since the end of the Vietnam War.
 In 1997, he helped with the establishment of the U.S. consulate in Ho Chi Minh City.
-Osius returned to 1998 to advise Vice President Al Gore on Asian affairs.
+In 1998 Osius returned to advise Vice President Al Gore on Asian affairs.
 In 2001, Osius became regional environmental affairs officer at the U.S. embassy in Bangkok, Thailand.
 In 2004, he returned to Washington, D.C. to work as the deputy director of the Office of Korean Affairs in the Bureau of East Asian and Pacific Affairs.
 In 2008, Osius was assigned to New Delhi, India as political minister-counselor.

 In 2009, Osius became the deputy chief of mission at the U.S. embassy in Jakarta, Indonesia.

 Osius returned again to Washington in 2012 to work as a senior fellow at the Center for Strategic and International Studies.
 In 2013, he became an associate professor at National Defense University.

 In May 2014, Osius was nominated by President Barack Obama to be U.S. ambassador to Vietnam.
 Osius was confirmed by the U.S. Senate in November 2014.
 As ambassador, Osius presented his credentials on December 16, 2014.

 Personal life

 Osius is openly gay.
 In 2004, Osius met his future husband, Clayton Bond, then a watch officer in the State Department's operations center, at a meeting of Gays and Lesbians in Foreign Affairs Agencies.
 They were married in 2006 in Vancouver, Canada.
-He and Bond have two children, a son and a daughter.
+He and Bond have adopted two children, a son and a daughter.